Birds of North Carolina:

 Global Rank G5

 Coastal Plain Transient.
 Casual in spring, and rare to locally uncommon in fall, mainly along the coast.
-Three spring reports, all from Pea Island: 1 on 31 May 1982 [Chat 46:119 link]; 1 on 26 May 2006; and 1 on 22 May 2007.
+Four spring reports, all from Pea Island and all single birds: 31 May 1982 [Chat 46:119 link]; 26 May 2006; 22 May 2007; and 1 Jun 2024.
 Rare to uncommon (but almost always of just 1-2 birds) in fall in the Bodie/Pea Island area, rare at Cape Hatteras and a few other places along the central coast, and very rare along the southern half of the coast.
 Very rare, at best, in Tidewater and farther inland in fall (16-17 reports).
 Mainly late Jul to late Oct, with a few Nov records, including 1 at Lake Mattamuskeet, 24 Nov 2001 and at Wilmington on 25 Nov (no year given).
 Peak counts: a shocking 18 (if correct), Pea Island, 1 Aug 1972; 3, Lake Mattamuskeet, 30 Aug 1997.

 Piedmont Transient.
 Rare in fall, mainly at the larger reservoirs (when mudflats are present).
 Flights are early Aug to mid-Oct, with no later reports.
 Just one spring record -- one photographed in a flooded agricultural area in western Stanly on 8 May 2023 [Chat 87:53 link]; this report has not yet been reviewed by the NC BRC.
 Peak counts: 4, Winston-Salem, 8 Sep 1975; 4, Greenview Farm near Raleigh, 13 Oct 1976; 4, Lake Crabtree (Wake), 31 Oct 2022.